 In “Waiting,” a man faces an uncertain future in an uncertain location that seems to be some kind of waiting room.
 The anxiety and despair hark back to dramas of the ﬁfties–Sartre, Beckett, Pinter.

 “Four Benches” depicts an unlikely meeting in a steam room between a straight-talking Texan and an uptight Brit.
 Both men learn from the encounter, though only one survives it.

 In “Debate,” the cantankerous god of the Old Testament roundly abuses the mealymouthed god of the New.
 His profanity and ill humor receive a startling comeuppance, and further reversals and changes of point of view lead to a denouement that is no more preposterous than anything else in the play.

 Clever, provocative, and as engaging as the best ﬁction, these plays showcase yet another talent of one of our most celebrated contemporary writers.

-When not writing plays, poetry, or short stories, ETHAN COEN makes movies with his brother, Joel Coen.
-After thirteen films, the Coen brothers have one of the most beloved and critically acclaimed bodies of work in the history of cinema.
+When not writing plays, poetry, or short stories, Ethan Coen makes movies with his brother, Joel Coen.
+After 13 films, the Coen brothers have one of the most beloved and critically acclaimed bodies of work in the history of cinema.

 Ebook | $11.99